 The assessment of safety data will be descriptive and based on the summarization of treatment-emergent adverse events, serious adverse events, adverse events leading to discontinuation from the study, vital signs, physical examinations, and clinical laboratory tests.
-Treatment emergent is considered to start the time of harvest surgery (modified Intention to Treat population) or lymphodepletion (All-Treated population).
+Treatment emergent is considered to start the time of lymphodepletion for the Safety and All-Treated populations.
 Adverse event summaries will be based on patient incidence counts and their related percentages; the number of events will be displayed as appropriate.
-In addition to an overall summary of adverse events, separate displays will be made by intensity and relationship.
-Certain safety data will be amenable to summary by use of toxicity grades, and all such analyses will evaluate the distribution of grades over time in addition to the worst grade observed per patient while on study.
-These toxicity grade summaries will be derived separately for each measure under consideration (e.g., ANC_s for neutropenia; platelets for thrombocytopenia).
+In addition to an overall summary of adverse events, separate displays will be made by severity and relationship.
+Certain safety data will be amenable to summary by use of toxicity grades, and all such analyses will evaluate the worst grade observed per patient during the treatment-emergent period.
+These toxicity grade summaries will be derived separately based on the current version of CTCAE for each measure under consideration (e.g., ANC_s for neutropenia; platelets for thrombocytopenia).